freddy38510/quasar-app-extension-ssg/README.md

 Default: `true`

-Use [Beastcss](https://github.com/freddy38510/beastcss) to inline critical CSS and async load the rest for each generated route.
+Uses [Beastcss](https://github.com/freddy38510/beastcss) to inline critical CSS and async load the rest for each generated page.

-You can customize the default beastcss options by passing it to `inlineCriticalCss`.
+The default beastcss options can be customized by passing them to `inlineCriticalCss`.

 Example: